blogifierdotnet/Blogifier/README.md

 This version is built and compiled, and ready to use:

-1. .NET Core Runtime 5.0 or above must be installed on your host server.
+1. .NET Core Runtime (currently 6.0) must be installed on your host server.
 2. [Download](https://github.com/blogifierdotnet/Blogifier/releases) the latest release.
 3. Unzip and copy to your host server.<br>
 4. Restart your website.